waihongchung/dress/README.md

 	- `DRESS.output` - Output HTML-formatted text onto the HTML document.
 	- `DRESS.download` - Download the specified content as a file.

-- `dress-descriptive.js` contains methods for performing descriptive analysis.
-All methods in this module expect an array of objects, often an array of subjects in a case-control or cohort study, as an input.
-	- `DRESS.proportions` - Calculate the proportion of subjects that a positive outcome, and optionally compare the result to that of a second group of subjects.
-	- `DRESS.frequencies` - Calculate the frequency of occurrence for each outcome value, and optionally compare the result to that of a second group of subjects.
-	- `DRESS.means` - Calculate the statistical mean for each outcome, and optionally compare the result to that of a second group of subjects.

 - `dress-transform.js` contains methods for simple data transformation.
 All methods in this module expect an array of objects, often an array of subjects in a case-control or cohort study, as an input.
 	- `DRESS.normalize` - Normalize the specified features so that their values fall in the range of [0, 1].
 	- `DRESS.standardize` - Standardize the specified features so that their values have an arithmetic mean of 0 and a standard deviation of 1.